 On 30 April we sent out a programme update to announce (new) measures, which apply to all OKP and NICHE instruments.
 Our letter below, which is also available in French, clarifies what extra flexibility you will have during this pandemic and which obligations you will still have to meet.

-We accept Employer Statements that have been signed digitally and/or have not been stamped, provided there are no doubts regarding their authenticity and it meets all other requirements as mentioned on this website.
+We accept Employer Statements that have been signed digitally and/or have not been stamped, provided there are no doubts regarding their authenticity and they meets all other requirements.

 Institutional collaboration projects & Tailor-Made Training

 If you are running a project in an area affected by the corona measures, please check the rules in the grant obligations documents you received when you were allocated the subsidy.
 There are special cost categories for contingencies.

 If your project or your Tailor-Made Training will start later than originally planned, this is not a problem.
 We do ask you to please contact the responsible Country Programme Manager for your project before cancelling or postponing anything or putting activities on hold.
 You can send an email to email@example.com.